alco-company/mortimer-bellis/WORKLOG.md

 - fix menu (show all if info@mortimer.pro)
 - don't show project on license free form
 - authorize all controllers
+- comment 'archive' as menu option for now

 ### 25/4/2025